This post provides the 21 best things to do and see in Edinburgh throughout the year.

 On a guided whiskey tasting tour, you’ll get a brief education on whiskey while you taste different kinds.

-In Edinburgh, there are a number of ways to enjoy a tasting, from a walking tour to a 4-hour pub crawls.
 There is even a whiskey tasting with storytelling (particularly fitting for a country excels at oral tradition).

 It’s easy enough to find the type of whiskey experience that will most appeal to you.